Dr Miguel Montenegro

 Thank you for looking into my profile.

 My other area of expertise includes issues related to brain injury, dementia and learning disabilities.
-This includes specialist assessments for conditions like ADHD, Autism, dementia, memory problems, capacity assessments, personality and so on.
+I can provide specialist assessments for conditions like ADHD, Autism, Asperger's, dementia, IQ, memory problems, capacity assessments, personality tests, and so on.

 I have a particular interest in working with hard to reach communities, and in particular people that identify as being from minority groups, and people who have had traumatic pasts.